A formation mechanism for "Wrong Way" Radio Relics: Discussion

 \subsection{Abell 3266}

-At $z=0.27-0.29$ or WWR resembles the one observed by \cite{Riseley2022}, at a distance of $\sim$ 1 Mpc from the center of Abell 3266.
-Their relic is very faint and shows a very steep spectral index of $\alpha = 2.76$ in the part that is observable in frequencies above 1043 MHz.
-The lower frequency end of the relic spectrum is significantly flatter, with a (for radio relics still steep) spectral index of $\alpha \approx 1.4$.
-This indicates that there's a re-acceleration process which is superimposed on an older cooling spectrum, even though the very steep spectrum still poses problems under this assumption \citep[see discussion in][]{Riseley2022}.
+At $z=0.32-0.29$ our WWR resembles the one observed by \cite{Riseley2022}, at a distance of $\sim$ 1 Mpc from the center of Abell 3266.
+Their relic is very faint and shows a very steep spectral index of $\alpha = -2.76$ in the part that is observable in frequencies above 1043 MHz.
+The lower frequency end of the relic spectrum is significantly flatter, with a spectral index of $\alpha \approx -0.72$.
+This indicates that there is a re-acceleration process which is superimposed on an older cooling spectrum, even though the very steep spectrum still poses problems under this assumption \citep[see discussion in][]{Riseley2022}.
 Xray observations with eROSITA \citep[][]{Sanders2022} show a number of discrete sources in close proximity to \textit{D1}, but no extended sources that could indicate an infalling group.
-The extended sources $X4$ and $X6$ that lie in (projected) close proximity to \textit{D1} have significantly higher photometric redshifts ($z=0.532$ for $X4$ and $z=0.907$ for $X6$) than Abell 3266 \citep[$z=0.0589$,][]{Struble1999}, which shows that these are background sources and not infalling groups.
-However, as can be seen in the left panel of Fig. \ref{fig:relic} at $z=0.27$, depending on the projection it is not necessarily easy to distinguish the infalling structure in the Xray emission.
+The extended sources $X4$ and $X6$ that lie in (projected) close proximity to \textit{D1} have significantly higher photometric redshifts ($z=0.532$ for $X4$ and $z=0.907$ for $X6$) than Abell 3266 \citep[$z=0.0589$,][]{Struble1999}, which shows that these are background sources and not in-falling groups.
+However, as can be seen in the left panel of Fig. \ref{fig:relic} at $z=0.27$, depending on the projection it is not necessarily easy to distinguish the in-falling structure in the X-ray emission.